JeffCurless/argon-oneup/README.md

 ## Battery

-Currently working on making a battey driver for the system, so that we can monitor the battery using the standard toolbar plugin.
+Created a battery driver for the system, so that we can monitor the battery using the standard toolbar plugin.
 The basis of the driver is from the test_power.c driver that lives in the linux kernel tree.
-The test code appears to be workng on non-trixie versions of the OS.
-Once I have it working and cleaned up, I will be porting the python code from Argon40 to C for the driver to read the battery info in the same manner as they do.
+The test code appears to be workng on trixie versions of the OS, with reports of it working on Ubuntu.

 ### Build Instructions